Mohamedadelsaleh/Crowd-Funding-Console-Application/README.md

 # Built With :
 * Python

-You can see project video on Youtube using the link blow: https://www.youtube.com/watch?v=OUPFzs5dkoo
+You can see project video on Youtube using the link below: https://www.youtube.com/watch?v=OUPFzs5dkoo